Zacks Investment Research Upgrades Immunic (NASDAQ:IMUX) to Hold

-Zacks Investment Research upgraded shares of Immunic (NASDAQ:IMUX) from a sell rating to a hold rating in a report issued on Tuesday morning, Zacks.com reports.
+Immunic (NASDAQ:IMUX) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report issued on Monday, Zacks.com reports.

 According to Zacks, “Immunic Inc. is a clinical-stage biopharmaceutical company.
 It is engaged in developing a pipeline of selective oral immunology therapies aimed at treating chronic inflammatory and autoimmune diseases including ulcerative colitis, Crohn’s disease, relapsing-remitting multiple sclerosis and psoriasis.
 The company’s product candidate consists of IMU-838, IMU-935 and IMU-856 which are in clinical stage.
 Immunic Inc., formerly known as Vital Therapies Inc., is based in San Diego, United States. “